5 Common Mistakes Integrating With Stream

-Getting started and integrating with a technical solution, like Stream, can be exciting.
+Getting started and integrating with a technical solution, like the Stream activity feed API, can be exciting.
 Sometimes you just want to rip open the proverbial box and get started.
-When implementing a new API I rarely want to read pages and pages of (sometimes boring) documentation – so here’s your TL;DR version of the 5 things you need to know to get started quickly and effectively using Stream.
+When implementing a new API I rarely want to read pages and pages of (sometimes boring) documentation - so here’s your TL;DR version of the 5 things you need to know to get started quickly and effectively using Stream feed API.

 Ready, set, go!